Connect with others who understand.

 6 Ways To Treat Alzheimer’s Disease

-Although there’s currently no cure for Alzheimer’s disease, many people with the condition can improve their symptoms and quality of life with effective disease management.
+Although there’s currently no cure for Alzheimer’s disease, many people living with the condition can manage symptoms and improve their quality of life through a combination of medications, supportive care, and lifestyle strategies.

-The symptoms and severity of Alzheimer’s disease can vary widely between individuals.
+The symptoms and severity of Alzheimer’s disease can vary widely from person to person.
 There’s no standard treatment for this condition.
-Your doctor will recommend an Alzheimer’s treatment plan based on several factors.
-These details include how long you’ve had your Alzheimer’s diagnosis, as well as your:
+Your doctor will recommend an Alzheimer’s treatment plan based on several factors, including:

 Read on to learn six ways to help manage Alzheimer’s disease.